COVID-19 Response: Visitor Restrictions

 the medical center and clinics to keep the risk of infection low, and

 to help slow the spread of COVID-19.

-- Hospital patients are limited to one healthy visitor over the age of 18.
+- Hospital patients can have healthy visitors over the age of 18, as long

 Hospital patients with a confirmed or suspected case of COVID-19 cannot